gopaddle-io/github-actions-pipeline/README.md

 ## Here are some simple steps to follow:

-  First we have to create the workflow at the source code repository, for examble we are using spring-petclinic repository in this. fork the repository to your acclount and select the repository. create the **.github/workflows/main.yaml** file.
+  First we have to create the workflow at the source code repository, for examble we are using spring-petclinic repository in this. fork the repository to your acclount and select the repository. create the **.github/workflows/main.yaml** file. copy the code from the same file from this repository.

-## Create Github Actions:
+  There are three steps in this pipeline:

+    - **Building the Source Code**
+    - **Create the Image and push it into the Azure Registry**
+    - **Rolling Update the Image at the gopaddle**

+## Building the Source Code: